Casey Dellacqua: Personal life

 Dellacqua lived in Woodvale, Western Australia.
 She attended Woodvale Primary School from kindergarten to year seven and then Woodvale Senior High School, before moving to Canberra to train with the Australian Institute of Sport at the age of 16.
 Throughout her early life she was an active member of local tennis clubs and teams.

 Dellacqua and her partner Amanda Judd have three children.

-Career
+Career overview

 2003–2007: First steps

-From 2003 to 2007 Dellacqua won 11 singles and 13 doubles ITF titles, most of them at $25k tournaments spread out across Australia.
-She also won a $50k title in the Bronx in August 2007.
-At the 2007 US Open she won her first Grand Slam main-draw match against Yaroslava Shvedova before losing to defending champion Maria Sharapova in the second round.
+From 2003 to 2007 Dellacqua won eleven singles and thirteen doubles titles on the ITF Circuit, most of them at $25k-level, spread out across Australia.
+She also won the $50k Bronx Open in August 2007.
+At the 2007 US Open, she won her first Grand Slam main-draw match against Yaroslava Shvedova, before losing to defending champion Maria Sharapova in the second round.
 She finished the 2007 season ranked No. 78 in singles and 123 in doubles.